Evalet: Evaluating Large Language Models through Functional Fragmentation: User Study

 \subsubsection{Identifying Model Issues}

-Overall, participants identified a similar number of issues with the task LLM's outputs in both conditions \stats{2.70}{0.82}{3.60}{2.12}{w}{4.00}{=0.09}.
+Overall, participants identified a similar number of issues in the task LLM's outputs in both conditions \stats{2.70}{0.82}{3.60}{2.12}{w}{4.00}{=0.09}.
 However, participants rated that they were significantly more confident that they could act on and resolve the issues identified with the \treatment{} condition \stats{5.10}{1.20}{3.00}{1.85}{w}{0.00}{=0.04} (Fig.~\ref{fig:results_issues}).

-According to participants, this result can be attributed to their trust and dependency in the LLM-based evaluations.
-As participants developed more informed trust regarding the evaluations in the \treatment{} condition, they used the evaluations as guidance when inspecting the quality of the outputs.
-Participants followed the fragment-level evaluations to inspect outputs \myquote{piece-by-piece} (P1) and to inspect \myquote{each output more specifically} (P2).
-Furthermore, participants mentioned how the \treatment{} condition allowed them to explore output issues from a \myquote{wider perspective} (P5) by exploring similar issues across outputs, or consider more \myquote{diverse characteristics} (P6) with regards to the criterion.
+Participants attributed this to their trust and dependency in the LLM-based evaluations.
+As participants developed more informed trust regarding the evaluations in the \treatment{} condition, they used the evaluations as guidance when determining the quality of the outputs---inspecting outputs \myquote{piece-by-piece} (P1) and \myquote{more specifically} (P2).
+Furthermore, participants mentioned how the \treatment{} condition allowed them to explore output issues from a \myquote{wider perspective} (P5) by exploring similar issues across outputs and considering more \myquote{diverse characteristics} (P6) regarding the criterion.